PatrickHenson/patrickhenson.github.io/_posts/2018-12-18-job-hunting-advice.md

 Being nervous/anxious/stressed/etc

 It's perfectly normal to feel a variety of emotions leading into an interview.
 I've gotten more comfortable with the interview process as I've gained experience and it helps to have a pre-interview routine.
 Fortunately, the person interviewing you also understands how it feels.
-I typically start an interview with a quick introductions and casual chat to ease candidate before jumping into the technical discussion.
+I typically start an interview with a quick introduction and casual chat to ease the candidate before jumping into the technical discussion.

 My pre-interview routine